wilys-json/pyrestus/README.md

 ### Unhiding the encoding file
 ---

-When the program randomizes the files and generate the shuffled & duplicated files by encoding each file with a number, it also generates a hidden matching list of the encoded file name with the respective original file called `Randomized.csv`.
+When the program randomizes the files and generate the shuffled & duplicated files by encoding each file with a number, it also generates a hidden matching list of the encoded file name with the respective original file called `outputs/randomized_($timestamp).csv`.
 You can unhide this file by:

 1. Open Terminal, go to the program directory

 2. Type `python3 randomize -hide`

-You shall now see a file called `Randomized.csv`
+You shall now see a file called `outputs/randomized_($timestamp).csv`

 To hide this file again, do: `python3 randomize +hide`